 October 2017.
 It was pretty crazy of Wonderboy and I to tackle the intense crowds of Hangzhou’s West Lake right in the eye of the storm that is China’s Golden Week holiday.
 But hey, we had five days free just like everyone else and we wanted to see if Hangzhou was as great as everybody says it is.
 The busyness that week was indeed a sight to behold, but nothing quite matched up to the insanity of West Lake’s Su Causeway, a 2.6 km walkway that cuts right through the lake.

-1. October 2017.
-This 2.6 km walkway through West Lake was constructed in 1086 by the famous poet and Hangzhou governor Su Shi.
-It was a time of great poverty and drought, so Su ordered the dredging of the lake and used the resulting mud to build a new causeway.
+October 2017.
+Constructed in 1086 by the famed Chinese poet and Hangzhou governor Su Shi, Su Causeway holds much historical and cultural significance for Chinese visitors.
+At a time of great poverty and drought in Hangzhou, it was Su who ordered the dredging of the lake and used the resulting mud to build a new causeway.
 Later on six bridges were added and willow trees planted on each side.
-This photo is an aerial view of the causeway taken from the top floor of Leifeng Pagoda.

-For more on my time in the city, check out my other articles on Hangzhou.
+For more on my time in the city, have a read of my other articles on Hangzhou.

 I’ve also written a short story series called Challenged in China.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.